fractastical/ar/README.md

     within Arc

   * The Nu compiler is written in Racket, rather than mzscheme

-  * Nu makes it possible to add in awesome things like namespaces, aliases, and implicit parameters as a library without hacking the compiler

   * Nu cleans up a lot of stuff in Arc 3.1 and fixes bugs (Anarki also fixes some bugs in Arc 3.1, but it generally doesn't clean things up)